Updated: May 21, 2021

 Comparing a four string and five string banjo is a little like comparing a button accordion with a piano accordion.
 They’re both technically the same instrument, but they operate slightly differently and require a different playing technique.

 Five string banjos are more commonly associated with North American folk music such as bluegrass.
-They’re typically used as accompaniment instruments, to strum chords, rather than as melody instruments.
+They’re typically used as accompaniment instruments, to strum chords, but are also very important as a melody lead instrument.

 Standard tuning for a five string banjo is GDGBD – a little different to the standard GDAE used in Irish music.
 Luke Kelly of The Dubliners famously played a five string banjo, using it to accompany his iconic ballads.